CDCgov/MIRA-NF/README.md

 Input parameters for the pipeline include:

-- profile - singularity,local,hpc \ the singularity profile must always be selected, use local for running on local computer and hpc for running on an hpc.
+- profile - singularity,docker,local,hpc \ You can use docker or singularity.
+Use local for running on local computer and hpc for running on an hpc.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.
 - outdir - The file path to where you would like the output directory to write the files
 - r - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here
 - e - exeperminet type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina
 - p - primer schema if using experement type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
+- parquet_files - optinal flag to produce parquet files (boolean).
+Default set to false.
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue
 - email - (optional) provide an email if you would like to receive an email with the irma summary upon completion